stochasticHydroTools/libMobility/README.md

 # libMobility
-This repository contains several solvers that can compute the action of the hydrodynamic mobility (at the RPY level) of a group of particles (in different geometries) with forces and/or torques acting on them.
+This repository contains several solvers that can compute the action of the hydrodynamic mobility (at the RPY/FCM level) of a group of particles (in different geometries) with forces and/or torques acting on them.

 In particular, given a group of forces and torques, T=[forces; torques], the libMobility solvers can compute:

 	[dX, dA] = M·T + prefactor*sqrt(2*temperature*M)·dW

 Where dX and dA are the linear and angular displacements respectively, prefactor is an user provided prefactor and dW is a collection of i.i.d Weinner processes.
-Each solver in libMobility allows to compute either the deterministic term, the stochastic term or both at the same time.
+Each solver in libMobility allows to compute either the deterministic term, the stochastic term, or both at the same time.

 For each solver, a python and a C++ interface are provided.
 All solvers have the same interface, although some input parameters might change (an open boundaries solver does not accept a box size as a parameter).

 Some of the solvers have different functionalities than the others.
-For instance, some modules might be able to accept torques while others dont.
+For instance, some modules accept torques while others don't.
 The documentation for a particular solver must be visited to know more.

 ## How this repository is organized